Neil Grant (potter)

-Neil Macalister Grant (born 7 November 1938) is a New Zealand potter.
+Neil Macalister Grant (7 November 1938 – 7 May 2024) was a New Zealand potter and ceramics teacher.

 Early life and family

 Neil Macalister Grant was born in Napier on 7 November 1938.
+His parents were schoolteachers, shifting from one placement to another every few years: to Marton, then back to Tarradale near Napier, where Grant attended Napier Boys' High School as a boarder, then to Auckland, where he went to Mount Roskill Grammar School from the age of fourteen to sixteen, and finally to Eltham in Taranaki, where he was a student at Stratford Technical High School.
+He went on to study at Ilam, the Canterbury University School of Fine Arts, graduating in 1960 with a Diploma in Fine Arts in Sculpture.
+He then trained as a secondary school teacher at Auckland Secondary Teachers’ Training College.

+In 1960 Grant married Nicola Nell Baird (Niki), from Hokitika.
+The couple had three children.

+Grant died in Dunedin on 7 May 2024.

 Art educator

 After some years as an art teacher at Mount Albert Grammar School, in 1976 he took a lecturing position at the Dunedin School of Art at the Otago Polytechnic where he joined Michael Trumic on the staff of the ceramics department, soon taking over as tutor-in-charge.